 Finally, any activity which can reduce the blinking reflex can also lead to dry eyes.
 Watching TV or staring intently at a computer monitor can cause some people to blink less often, allowing tears to evaporate.

 If you have dry eyes, or your eyes routinely bother you, you should seek medical attention from a dry eye specialist like Dr. Barry Leonard.
+It’s important to identify what causes dry eyes syndrome in your eyes.
 Dry eyes can indicate certain medical conditions that may require treatment.
 In addition, untreated dry eyes can lead to additional eye problems and infection.
 Dr. Leonard can also help you deal with dry eyes as an ongoing problem.